-The Department of Education admits applicants to the professional semester when they have (a) completed the participation requirements, (b) paid the student teaching fee, (c) obtained a recommendation from the student's major department, (d) passed a screening and interview conducted by the Education Department, (e) taken or met qualifications to be exempt from the basic skills assessment, first part of the state mandated teaching tests, and (f) achieved an overall grade point average of 3.00 or better.
+The Department of Education admits applicants to the professional semester when they have (a) completed the participation requirements, (b) completed EDUC 348 Pre-student Teaching Practicum, (c) obtained a recommendation from the student's major department, (d) passed a screening and interview conducted by the Education Department, (e) taken or met qualifications to be exempt from the basic skills assessment, first part of the state mandated teaching tests, and (f) achieved an overall grade point average of 3.00 or better.
 Major departments have different criteria for their recommendations; therefore, the student should consult with the chair of the major department about those requirements.
 The Pennsylvania state requirements override any contractual agreement the teacher candidate has with the college via the catalog under which they were admitted.